San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/probabilistic-matching.md

 ### Set up

-`compare.linkage()` is a powerful yet particular function.
-Before using the it, you need to prepare your data in a very specific way:
+`compare.linkage()` is a powerful but particular function.
+Before using it, you need to prepare your data in a very specific way:

 - rename the variables in each of your data sets so they have the exact same names, are in the same order and are coded the same way: both use